Complete Guide to Company Registration in Russia

 The cost of registering a company in Russia can vary depending on several factors such as the type of company, the region where the company is being registered, and the services used.

-• Legal fees: These may include fees for drafting the company’s charter or articles of incorporation, and for obtaining the necessary licences and permits.
+• Legal fees: These may include fees for drafting the company’s charter or articles of incorporation and for obtaining the necessary licenses and permits.

 • Notary fees: These may include fees for notarizing documents and for obtaining the necessary signatures.